JesNetWD/Frontend-Mentor-Recipe-page-Challenge/README.md

   width: 50%;
 }
 ```
-If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.

-**Note: Delete this note and the content within this section and replace with your own learnings.**

 ### Continued development

-I think i will like to focus a bit more on writing cleaner code. i felt my code was a little disorganized especially the code for styling the layout.
+I think i will like to focus a bit more on writing cleaner code.
+I felt my code was a little disorganized especially the code for styling the layout.
 I would like to improve on layout and flexbox.

 ### Useful resources